All ingredients are individually packaged, but our central facility

 Make the Sauce

-Heat 1 tsp. olive oil in pan used to cook potatoes over medium heat.
+Return pan used to cook potatoes to medium heat and add 1 tsp. olive oil.
 Add garlic to hot pan and cook until fragrant, 30 seconds.